 Coleslaw Pasta Salad

 - 1 box (16 oz) ditalini pasta

 - 2 celery ribs finely chopped

-- 1 can 8 ounces sliced water chestnuts, drained and chopped
+- 1 can (8 oz) sliced water chestnuts drained & chopped small

 - 3 hard boiled eggs chopped